Securitisation as a Credit Risk Diffuser

 Perfection requirements are governed by the national applicable law.
 However, with regard to cases where the transfer is performed by means of an assignment and perfected at a later stage than the closing of the transaction, the triggers to effect such perfection should include at least the following events:

 True Sale Securitisations

-As far as “true sale” securitisations are concerned, the transfer of the assets is typically ascertained on the basis of certain criteria that demonstrate that the assets have indeed been isolated from the originator’s balance sheet.
+As far as “true sale” securitisations are concerned, the transfer of the assets is typically ascertained based on certain criteria that demonstrate that the assets have indeed been isolated from the originator’s balance sheet.
 More specifically:

-The fulfilment of these conditions is usually confirmed through a true sale legal opinion, which credit rating agencies (see 4.5 Activities of Rating Agencies) typically request in order to ascertain the transaction risk and the insolvency and bankruptcy remoteness of the SSPE from the originator.
+The fulfilment of these conditions is usually confirmed through a true sale legal opinion, which CRAs (see 4.5 Activities of Rating Agencies) typically request to ascertain the transaction risk and the insolvency and bankruptcy-remoteness of the SSPE from the originator.